sserkanakin/controlled_dataset_laplace/blog.md

 For every CIFAR-10 class we deterministically add an RGB bias as listed in the repository.
 The train set stays unchanged while the control test set receives its class-specific colour shift.
+The generation script is available
+<a href="https://github.com/your-username/color-cifar10-shift/blob/main/make_dataset.py" target="_blank">on GitHub</a>.
 An overview is shown below.

 <img src="examples/grid.png" width="600" />